José Gabriel Fernández

-Born in Caracas, Venezuela in 1957, Fernández earned a Higher Diploma in Fine Art from the Slade School of Fine Art in 1988.
-His work has been exhibited at galleries and museums internationally in both North and South America as well as Europe, including the Museum of Fine Arts, Houston, Texas, P.S.1 Contemporary Arts Center, New York, the Museu de Arte Moderna, Rio de Janeiro and the Centro de Arte Reina Sofia, Madrid.
+José Gabriel Fernández was born in Caracas, Venezuala in 1957.
+He studied Fine Art at Middlesex Polytechnic and The Slade School of Fine Art, London.
+Fernández moved to New York City in the late 1980s, where he studied Whitney Museum of American Art Independent Study Program.
+Fernandez has exhibited internationally in both North and South America as well as Europe, including the Museum of Fine Arts, Houston, Texas, P.S.1 Contemporary Arts Center, New York, the Museu de Arte Moderna, Rio de Janeiro and the Centro de Arte Reina Sofia, Madrid.
+His work has been featured in major surveys of Latin American Contemporary Art and is represented in major private and public collections.